kragen/derctuo/electronics-kit.md

 you can use them to connect it to something external.

-7-segment LED displays can still be found in things like discarded clock radios, but a better option may be to build them out of now-abundant LEDs and commonplace non-electronic materials like paper and aluminum foil.
+7-segment LED displays can still be found in things like discarded clock radios or microwaves, but a better option may be to build them out of now-abundant LEDs and commonplace non-electronic materials like paper and aluminum foil.